sanderbakker/Project-2-Battleport-INF1F-Groep-2/README.md

 # Project 2 Battleport INF1F Groep-2
-This is the repository containing the latest version of Battelport.
+This is the repository containing the latest version of Battleport.

 # Requires
 - Python >= 3.0